-“After my husband’s diagnosis, I signed him up for a MedicAlert Safely Home bracelet that lets first responders and the public know he has dementia [in case he wanders off].
+“After my husband’s diagnosis, I signed him up for a MedicAlert Safely Home bracelet that lets first responders and the public know he has dementia [in].
 I also had wallet-size cards printed up, which I hand out to people—like restaurant servers—we encounter in public.
 The cards explain that the person I’m with has dementia and the special needs that may be required.

 — Elaine; a caregiver to her husband for the past four years

 “I joined a support group through my local Alzheimer Society, and I met two other women, who became friends.
 We would go for coffee pre-pandemic, and now we connect over Zoom.
 We’re all at different stages of caregiving, so we talk about what has worked for us and what didn’t.
 This path you walk alone, but you don’t have to be lonely.”

 —Margo; a caregiver to her husband for the past six years

 “I requested a Mandarin-speaking personal support worker [PSW], knowing my mom would be more comfortable with someone who could speak the same language.
 There were none available in our area, but I insisted.
 The agency found one that was willing to work outside her district, and it made a whole world of difference—my mom’s condition made it difficult for her to talk, so her mother tongue came more easily to her than English.
 Because language wasn’t a barrier, they were able to bond and became friends.
 I lost my mom last year, but I still keep in touch with the PSW.” — Susan*; a caregiver to her mom for five years